 Ben Wenger, Web and Sales Guy.
 Ben was born in Colorado and spent much of his childhood in Lancaster County.
 He started out his career at Chuck E. Cheese.
 All though his title was Technician, they still made him wear the Chuck E. suit on occasion.
 He now works part time at Precision Medical, Inc., which frees him up for entrepreneurial and artistic pursuits.
 He is heavily involved with his church and serves as an advisor to the youth group.
 On the weekend you might find him rounding up a cast of teenagers to make a video for his YouTube channel.

 Sheldon Waldner, Production Guy.
 Sheldon’s roots on a Hutterite colony farm in South Dakota have instilled in him a do-it-yourself attitude and an appreciation for home-made quality.
 He started roasting his coffee beans using a one-pound roaster.
 He was able to learn more about roasting and processing techniques when he visited coffee plantations with his wife on the Hawaii Big Island, where the world-famous Kona coffee is produced.
 Now he runs our commercial roaster and is our resident expert in roasting techniques.
 When he is not roasting coffee beans, Sheldon remodels other people’s houses for a living and remodels his own house during his free time.
-He also enjoys watching and playing various sports, hunting, and spending time with his wife and son.
+He also enjoys watching and playing various sports, hunting, and spending time with his wife and three boys.